cerebral/cerebral/packages/docs/content/getting-real/07_routing.en.md

 ## Routing

 Typically applications uses a router.
-To instantiate the Cerebral router you:
+To instantiate the Cerebral router you install it as a separate packge:

+`npm install cerebral-router@next --save`

+Then you instantiate it on the controller:

 ```js
 import {Controller} from 'cerebral'